-Carol van Eert, the mayor, said at the award ceremony:
+Carol van Eert, mayor of Beuningen, at the award ceremony:

 Tolman’s work is about people.
 The way they act within the framework of society.
-How they find their way somewhere between good and evil.
+How they find their way navigating the ambiguities of right and wrong.
 Especially the individual relating to society.
 He often sees the individual as wielding power, a ruler, but on the other hand as a personality rising against authority.
 In his work we see figures, on their own or in groups, trying to find their bearings outside time as it were.

-Ronald Tolman de Leeuw, then Director of the Rijksmuseum in Amsterdam, writes in 'Ronald Tolman, sculpturen en etsen':
+Ronald Tolman de Leeuw, director of the Rijksmuseum in Amsterdam at the time writes in 'Ronald Tolman, sculpturen en etsen':